TheMisinformationGame/MisinformationGame/docs/StudyConfiguration.md

 <span class="param-name">Avatar</span>
 The avatar of a source is an optional image that is displayed in a circle alongside the source.
 If the avatar is not square, it will be cropped.
+The avatar images are only shown at small sizes, and therefore are recommended to have the dimension of 96⨯96 pixels.
+Recommendations for image file formats, downscaling your images, and compressing your images are all described in the [Including Images in Studies](/Images) documentation.

 The avatar image must be inserted into the spreadsheet using the **Insert** menu at the top of the page on Google Sheets.
 You must first select the cell where you want to insert the avatar image, and then select **Insert** -> **Image** -> **Image in cell**.
-If you do not use this procedure, then the application will not be able to find the image to use for the avatar.
+If you do not use this procedure, then The Misinformation Game may not be able to find the image to use for the avatar.

-The avatar images support all standard image file types, however `.png` and `.jpg` images are recommended.
-If you wish to insert animated avatars into a game, then `.gif` files are also supported (however, `.gif` files are not recommended for static images due to their larger file size).
-Newer file types such as WEBP are supported on modern web-browsers, but they may not load correctly for participant's with older web-browsers.

-Additionally, it is good to refrain from uploading large images to reduce the amount of data that participants have to download.
-The avatars are only shown at small sizes, so any image above a size of 128 pixels by 128 pixels will be wasted.
-This corresponds to a typical file size of below 20 Kb.

 <img src="diagrams/inserting-image.png" alt="How to insert an image" height="275"/>